fiseleo/BA-Modding-Toolkit/README.md

 - You need to download the third-party Spine converter program yourself.
 BAMT only calls the program to convert Spine files, not provides the program itself.
 - Download URL: [SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter/releases)
 - Configure the path to `SpineSkeletonDataConverter.exe` in the settings interface, and check the "启用 Spine 转换" (Enable Spine Conversion) option.
+- Configure the path to `SpineAtlasDowngrade.exe` in the settings interface, and check the "Spine降级" (Spine Downgrade) option.
+If enabled, the program will convert the Spine Atlas file to Spine 3.8 format in the Asset Extraction process.

 **Note**: This is an experimental feature, not all mods can be successfully upgraded, suitable only for advanced users.